bsmith89/longev-mgen/doc/submission.md

 MAGs derived here had not been described at the time of this study.
-To further link our MAGs with recently generated MAGs and isolate genomes, we BLASTed translated _rpoB_ sequences against the NCBI non-redundant protein database (updated 2020-06-22).
+To further link our MAGs with recently generated MAGs and isolate genomes, we BLASTed translated _rpoB_ sequences against the GenBank non-redundant protein database (updated 2020-06-22).
-GenBank accession numbers for the closest hits as well as the amino acid identity are reported in Table 1.
+Accession numbers for the closest hits as well as the amino acid identity are reported in Table 1.
 Despite a growing number of _Muribaculaceae_ genomes deposited in public repositories, four of the eight MAGs reconstructed